natalie0ad/Snake-Game/README.md

 # Snake Game
-This game was developed for CS 3500: Software Practice 1
+This game was developed for CS 3500: Software Practice 1, class focused on software engineering
 - This game uses client/server architecture.
 - In this assignment, we implemented the client side of the game.